Note: Prices below are valid for 2025.

 Traveling within Budapest:

-A monthly pass, valid on all means of transportation and for all transfers within the city and its suburbs, costs about 10,000 HUF.
-The pass is valid for 30 days, and the first day of the 30 day period can be any day of the month.
-Single tickets and booklets of 10 tickets may also be purchased.
-You can buy passes or tickets from ticket machines or the Budapest Go mobile app (note: if your phone battery is not reliable, the paper ticket from the machine is a safer option).
+A monthly Budapest-pass, valid for transortation within Budapest for 30 days, costs 8950 HUF.
+For the rest of your stay you can buy a 15-day Budapest-Pass (5950 HUF) or single tickets (500 HUF or 4500 for 10 tikets).
+You can buy BKK passes and tickets from ticket machines or the Budapest Go mobile app (note: if your phone battery is not reliable, the paper ticket from the machine is a safer option).

 Taxis in Budapest have uniform fares.
 A trip within downtown costs around 2,000–4,000 HUF, and taxi companies have online fare calculators.
 Make sure the taximeter displays the actual fare during the ride.